joekrump/webpacker-svelte/README.md

 It supports Webpacker 1.2+.

-An example application is available: https://github.com/will-wow/contacts/
+An example application is available: https://github.com/will-wow/contacts

+For more information, see the [blog post](https://blog.carbonfive.com/2019/10/29/the-best-of-both-worlds-html-apps-svelte)

 ## Installation